 Through this CMMP, Council will work with Parks Victoria and Geelong Steam Preservation Society to identify ways of coordinating vegetation and pest control programs.
-Council will also continue to participate in partnerships related to the management of the broader Bellarine Peninsula including engaging more regularly with other Crown land managers.
+Council will also continue to participate in partnerships related to the management of the broader Bellarine Peninsula including collaborating with the City of Greater Geelong and engaging more regularly with other Crown land managers.